top of page

 Game Design

-Outside of consulting to the character controller, interaction, and kinesthetics debates with the design team, my main contribution in terms of gameplay systems, was the simplification of the game's core mechanic, while at the same time maintaining its predetermined narrative function.
+Outside of small design contributions to the Character-Controller (mainly Interaction Gamefeel, and Kinesthetcis) my main contribution in terms of gameplay systems, was the task of simplifying the core Arca mechanic, while at the maintaining its existing narrative function.

 • Simplified the game’s main mechanic ( The Arca ) from an analogue resource system to a binary one, subsequently alowing the player to read the environment as a circuitry with the aim to feel more accessible to casual audiences